 According to the BLS, administrative services and facility managers, as business administrators are classified, earned a median annual salary of $98,890 in 2020, which is equal to about $47.54 per hour.
 These professionals work in a broad array of industries.
 Generally speaking, they direct, coordinate and plan various activities and procedures to keep organizations running effectively.

 Typically, you need a bachelor’s degree in a business-related field to qualify for jobs in business administration.
 These days, numerous colleges and universities offer bachelor’s degrees in business administration.
 Specializations include human resources management, supply chain management and health services management.

-While completing a degree program in business administration, you can expect to complete courses like these:
+While completing a degree program in business administration, you can expect to complete college majors courses like these: